bennn/zordoz/README.md

 Zordoz
 ======

-ZORDOZ speaks to you!
+[ZORDOZ](https://www.youtube.com/watch?v=kbGVIdA3dx0) speaks to you!
 His chosen ones.

-This is an analyzer for Racket .zo files.
+This is an explorer for Racket .zo files.

 Usage
 -----